trademob/imply-platform/README.md

 Description
 -----------

-Druid is an open source, distributed analytics data store.
+[Druid](http://druid.io/) is an open source, high-performance, column-oriented, distributed data store.

+[Imply](https://imply.io/) is an open event analytics platform, powered by Druid.
+Explore your events through interactive visualizations, SQL, or your own custom applications.

-This cookbook is designed to install and configure Druid using Imply solution.
+This cookbook is designed to install and configure Druid using Imply distribution.

 Requirements
 ------------